Chicago powerlifter competes in Special Olympics

 Fallon went to the Special Olympics as part of Team Illinois and was one of 4,000 athletes from across the country.

-"He did phenomenal," said his coach, Jennifer Holecek.
+"He did phenomenal," said Jennifer Holecek, Aiden's coach.
 "It was incredible to watch him especially because he was one of the smaller guys in his weight class."

 Holecek works with the Chicago Park District and met Fallon two years ago.